 - you’ll be aware of the wider impact of your work on other people approaches in your organisation, and its impact on business practices and goals

-- Working with and influencing a range of people professionals and other stakeholders across your organisation.
+- you’ll influence and collaborate with a wide range of people including your immediate colleagues, other people professionals and stakeholders across your organisation

-The membership grades are now aligned with the levels of our new Profession Map.
-If you are interested in coming into Chartered Membership via Experience Assessment or Upgrading, use the membership standards to determine if this is the right membership level for you.
+The Chartered Member grade is aligned with the corresponding level in the Profession Map.
+If you are interested in becoming a Chartered Member via Experience Assessment or Upgrading, use the membership standards to determine if this is the right membership grade for you.